TezDevContainers/smartpy-dc/README.md

 - you want to save your free codespaces hours for other uses (you have 60 free CPU hours per month)
 - you've got a powerful machine and want to take advantage of it to get the smoothest possible development experience
 - you either know something about containers and docker already, or you are happy to learn how to use them going forward (so you can manage containers and volumes on your machine)
-- you have a reasonable amount of hard drive space (each local container / volume you set up will take up 2gb)
+- you have a reasonable amount of hard drive space (each local container / volume you maintain will take up 2gb)

 ### Prerequisites